 The last three buttons at the back of the Sony DSC-HX350 are the menu button, playback button, and a button that has a couple of different uses, including being the delete button when viewing images in playback.

-A couple of ports, Micro USB port used to charge the camera and the HDMI port, which are covered by the reasonably sturdy door, are on the side of the camera.
+A couple of ports, the Micro USB port used to charge the camera, and the HDMI port, which is covered by the reasonably sturdy door, are on the side of the camera.

-The Sony Cyber-Shot DSC-HX350’s screen can be tilted upward and downward.
-Making it efficient for shooting from high or low angles, but is impractical with self-portraits, or portrait-format images.
+The Sony DSC-HX350’s screen can be tilted upward and downward.
+Making it efficient for shooting from high or low angles but is impractical with self-portraits or portrait-format images.

-Mentioned already, you need to push a button to switch on the viewfinder.
+As mentioned already, you need to push a button to switch on the viewfinder.
 Although it is a small finder, the image inside it is practically bright and clear.
-Because of its small size, it seems unlikely you would want to use it for every shot, but if you prefer to compose that way, you may find it convenient.
+It seems unlikely you would want to use it for every shot because of its small size, but if you prefer to compose that way, you may find it convenient.

 Sony Cyber-shot DSC-HX350 autofocus

 Sony Cyber-Shot DSC-HX350 is fast to lock onto a subject in most cases, and it can also focus so close to a subject – making it useful for macro subjects in bright lights.
-If you are trying to focus in low light, a focusing support lamp keeps making sure the camera is in focus.
+If you are trying to focus in low light, a focusing support lamp keeps making sure the camera focuses.